hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/subscriptions/2-apollo-subscription.md

 ---
 title: "Apollo useSubscription React hook"
-metaTitle: "Apollo useSubscription React hook | ReScript React Apollo Tutorial"
+metaTitle: "Apollo useSubscription React hook | ReScript React Apollo GraphQL Tutorial"
 metaDescription: "The easiest way to bring live data to your UI is using the useSubscription React hook from Apollo React-Hooks."
 ---